CyberSecuriTim/osTicket-post-install-config/README.md

 <p>

   - NOTE: As the name suggests, this project requires a successful installation of osTicket to have already been completed.
-    - For a step-by-step procedure detailing how to install this software (and all its dependencies) feel free to take a look at my other github repository [here](https://github.com/Cybersecuritim/osticket-installation).
+    - For a step-by-step procedure detailing how to install this software (and all its dependencies) feel free to take a look at my other GitHub repository [here](https://github.com/Cybersecuritim/osticket-installation).
 </p>

 <h2>Environments and Technologies Used</h2>